Decisional balance sheet: Variations

 John C. Norcross is among the psychologists who have simplified the balance sheet to four cells: the pros and cons of changing, for self and for others.
-Similarly, a number of psychologists have simplified the balance sheet to a four-cell format consisting of the pros and cons of the current behaviour and of a changed behaviour.
-Some authors separate out short- and long-term benefits and risks of a behaviour.
+Similarly, several psychologists have simplified the balance sheet to a four-cell format consisting of the pros and cons of the current behaviour and of a changed behaviour.
+Some authors separate short- and long-term benefits and risks of a behaviour.
 The example below allows for three options: carrying on as before, reducing a harmful behaviour to a level where it might be less harmful, or stopping it altogether; it therefore has six cells consisting of a pro and con pair for each of the three options.

-Any evaluation is subject to change and often the cells are inter-connected.
+Any evaluation is subject to change, and often the cells are interconnected.
 For example, looking at the table above, if something were to happen in the individual's marital life (an argument or the partner leaves or becomes pregnant or has an accident), the event can either increase or decrease how much weight the person gives to the elements in the balance sheet that refer to the relationship.

 Another refinement of the balance sheet is to use a scoring system to give numerical weights to different elements of the balance sheet; in such cases, the balance sheet becomes what is often called a decision matrix.

 Similarly, Fabio Losa and Valerie Belton combined drama theory and multiple-criteria decision analysis, two decision-making techniques from the field of operations research, and applied them to an example of interpersonal conflict over substance abuse, which they described as follows:

-A couple, Jo and Chris, have lived together for a number of years.
-However, Chris cannot stand any longer that Jo is always drunk and threatens to leave.
+A couple, Jo and Chris, have lived together for several years.
+However, Chris cannot stand it any longer that Jo is always drunk and threatens to leave.
 The scene setting establishes the initial frame, the situation seen by a particular actor (Chris) at a specific point.
 The actors are Jo and Chris and each has a single yes/no policy option—for Chris this is to stay or leave and for Jo it is to stop drinking or not.
 These options define four possible scenarios or futures...

 Dialectical behavior therapy includes a form of decisional balance sheet called a pros and cons grid.

 Kickstarter co-founder Yancey Strickler created a four-cell matrix similar in appearance to a decisional balance sheet that he compared to a bento box, with cells for self and others, present and future.